 Chocolate covered bananas

-Some examples include nuts, shredded coconut, nut butter, chocolate chips, dried fruit, and regular M&Ms.
+Some examples include nuts, shredded coconut, nut butter, chocolate chips, dried fruit, and Milk Chocolate M&Ms.

 Banana ice cream